 I got very lucky on my trip and was able to see 3 tiger cubs and their mother.

-Ranthambore National Park Tiger Safari
+Ranthambore National Park Tiger safari

-Price: $80
+Price: $30

-Rating: 4.2/5
+Rating: 5/5

-Duration: 12 hours
+Duration: 2 hours

-The ancient city of Pushkar is one of India’s most sacred places.
 The town of Pushkar is considered a pilgrimage location by many Hindus due to its connection to Lord Brahma, the creator of the universe.

 How To Get From Jaipur To Pushkar